 Abarim Publications' online Biblical Greek Dictionary

-The noun πνευμα (pneuma) is generally translated with the tainted and over-abused word "spirit".
+The noun πνευμα (pneuma) is used 385 times in the New Testament, see full concordance, and is generally translated with the tainted and over-abused word "spirit".
 Sensationalists and book sellers will try to make their audiences believe that our spirit is a part of us, or some wavy kind of energetic reflection of our being, but that's false (to use a kind word).

 In our New Age world there has been as many lofty attributes assigned to the spirit as to Chuck Norris, but the truth of the matter is that all "parts" of you are physical, and thus part of your body.
 Your πνευμα (pneuma) is a mental or behavioral function and is not an independent element of your being.

 Spirit and soul

 The spirit is often mentioned in tandem with the soul, which is another commonly misunderstood concept.
 The Greek noun ψυχη (psuche) comes from the verb ψυχω (psucho), meaning to breathe, or rather to draw breath, and very simply denotes a living thing that draws breath — and the "breathers" are obviously a subset of the larger world of living things (known by the word ζωη, zoe, life).

 Contrary to pagan musings, when a person's breathing departs from him/her, it doesn't go anywhere, it just stops.
 But at the promised resurrection of the body (Mark 12:8-27, John 5:28-29, John 11:25, 1 Corinthians 15:1-58, Philippians 3:10) it returns — that is to say, the person starts to breathe again and becomes a living soul once again (see Genesis 2:7: "and Adam became a living soul"; he didn't get one).